sinequa/sba-angular/docs/libraries/components/facet.md

 This component lets the user choose between the "current results" and "all data":

-- The "current results" correspond to the normal behavior of facets.
+- The "current results" mode corresponds to the normal behavior of facets.
 - The "all data" mode corresponds to the aggregations computed with no filters over all indexes.
 This data is computed by the `FirstPageService` with a separate (potentially slow) query sent to the server.
 This mode is useful to display the facets on a home page, when no search has been performed yet.

 ### Facet Filters